jessmotta-q4/standup-shuffler/README.md

 - Create your project in a new repo and then add an entry to [this Google sheet](https://docs.google.com/spreadsheets/d/1M9IfYcLvBnBilfIAnkj0p_OiVk7aYQP1_cawptkw188/edit#gid=0) when you are ready to submit.
 I will check it each morning.

 ### Requirements
-- The list of IMs and ICs must come before the list of Developers, Content, and QA.
+- The list of IMs and ICs must come before the list of Developers, Content, and QA (See example in _src folder).
 - Never repeat a squad member's name.
 - The list(s) must be unique each time the application is run.
 - Provide a README for your repo with a little description of your project.